ibm-hyper-protect/hyper-protect-virtual-servers-hosted-trial/docs/securebuild/create-server-hpvsdeploy.md

         hpvs deploy --config securebuild.yml --templatefile ../../templates/virtualserver.template.yml
         ```

-Your secure build server is now up and running.
+Your Secure Build Server is now up and running.
 It is available at the IP Address of the Hyper Protect Virtual Server LPAR and port (GuestPort) specified.
 This Secure Build virtual Server will be used to build the MongoDB image.

 ???+ example "Example Output"